.Kjell Standal. Norway. Founder of Self-regulated based and experience orientated Vegetotherapy (SOV)

 The dialectical perception of the interrelationships between chance and necessity, as seen in quantum physics, leads us back to the real conception of nature’s freedom, of human freedom.

 In his active endeavors, man is far from being some sort of plaything of blind fanatical chance, neither is he subject to immutable necessity.
 Man makes use of the chance element in actual events, and human freedom depends on the very fact that man’s future can be determined because it is not predetermined.

 The future unfolds in a manner that is partly determined by the past, but the past is absolutely not definitively determinative.
-Neither are individual aspects of nature, nor is nature as an historical phylogenetic embodiment (man).
-This is evinced in the individual development phase, the ability of each individual to mould his or her own life and body, or as the evolution of species, i.e. the direction of human evolution.
+Neither are individual aspects of nature nor is nature as a historical phylogenetic embodiment (man).
+This is evinced in the individual development phase, the ability of each individual to mold his or her own life and body, or as the evolution of species, i.e. the direction of human evolution.

 It then also follows that nature’s ontogenetic embodiment (the individual’s life story) is also a vehicle for each possibility that can manifest in reality.

 If man is the particular form in which nature’s striving for self-awareness is expressed, then the universal within the particular must consist in that this particular form, man, possesses a universal potential for awareness.

 This means that freedom from determinism is not a given, but rather that it is created and won by altering the basic premises which have been established for belief in the necessary.
 This can occur only by engaging in actions which increase the number of possibilities, with the basis of these actions being that they will, through their manifestation, lay the foundation for altering that which is possible.

 The likelihood of certain events can be increased, while that of others can be reduced.